Josh BishopWeb Content Manager

 Outside the college

 Josh enjoys spending time at home with his wife and two sons.
-He loves good food and good books.
-He prefers to read fiction, and when he’s not reading, he’s writing.
-His interests includestorytelling and the Christian imagination, folk and fairy tales, Christian education, marriage and family, and theology.
+He loves good food and good books, and when he’s not reading, he’s writing.
+His interests include storytelling and the Christian imagination, folk and fairy tales, Christian education, marriage and family, and theology.

-Josh’s work has been published in Story Warren, The Rabbit Room, ChristianityToday.com, The Gospel Coalition and elsewhere.
-Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote.”
+Josh’s work has been published at Story Warren, The Rabbit Room, ChristianityToday.com, The Gospel Coalition and elsewhere.
+Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote,” which is pretty much the nicest thing anyone has said about him.

 He is also involved with several ministries at Engedi Church.